Jonathan2251/lbd/source/verilog.rst

 The "total cpu cycles" can be calculated in this verilog simualtor, and the backend compiler and CPU performance can be reviewed.
-Only the CPU cycles are counted, it exclude I/O cycles since I/O or display cycles time is unknown.
+Only the CPU cycles are counted, it not include I/O cycles since I/O or display cycles time is unknown.
 As explained in chapter "Control flow statements", cpu032II uses slt and beq has better performance than cmp and jeq in cpu032I.